PLP-GTR/fueltracker/README.md

 - Add categories or tags, so fuel logs can be differentiated between private/work/travel/commute (user defined)
 - Add export / sync with other applications which support import or sync to google drive (i.e. Fuelio)
 - Add support to choose car from dropdown via internet database (also model code / VIN)

+# done's

+- table for vehicles
+- table for utilization_units
+- table for capacity_units